-- A crane with add-on equipment can differ from the operations described in this section. - For this reason, study the operating instructions for any add-on equipment carefully.
+A crane with interchangeable equipment and/or optional crane components can differ from the operations described in this section.
+For this reason, study the operating instructions for any interchangeable equipment and/or optional crane components carefully.

 During folding of the boom system, always operate a manually controlled crane from the position indicated in the figure.